-With Ontario recently extending its shut down orders- visiting your cottage, rental property, or business may not look the same as it used to.
-While some businesses have been able to adapt to this ‘new normal’ by providing pick-up or delivery options- we recognize that may not work for all.
-If your business is not open daily- to your staff or the public: here are a few tips and tricks to maintain minimal operations and ensure the safety of the business, its building, and your staff upon return.
+With Ontario recently extending its shut down orders – visiting your cottage, rental property, or business may not look the same as it used to.
+While some businesses have been able to adapt to this ‘new normal’ by providing pick-up or delivery options – we recognize that may not work for all.
+If your business is not open daily – to your staff or the public: here are a few tips and tricks to maintain minimal operations and keep your unoccupied space safe.

 1. Visit the property regularly and keep track of those check-ins

 Ask a local staff member, trusted neighbour, or take the responsibility on yourself to visit the property at least every few days.
 Make sure you record the date and time that you’re there and the state of the building and equipment.

 Do all of your alarm systems have power?
 Are they working?
 Test your video cameras (inside and out), security alarms, as well as fire and Carbon Dioxide detectors.

 3. U Need Utilities

 It’s important to maintain your utilities even if you’re not using the building at the moment – give the toilet a flush, flick the lights on and off and consider putting some lights on timers.